Barclay James Harvest: Barclay James Harvest featuring Les Holroyd (since 2002)

 In 2001, Les Holroyd and Mel Pritchard returned to the studio to record the album 'Revolution Days' along with former Sad Cafe members Ian Wilson and Michael Byron-Hehir, as well as Steve Butler, Steve Pigott (Cher, Mike and the Mechanics), and Rabbit Bundrick (The Who).
 'Revolution Days' was released in 2002, and a touring band was put together with Holroyd and Pritchard; Michael Byron-Hehir on lead guitar and vocals; Ian Wilson on guitar and vocals; Steve Butler on keyboards, percussion, and vocals; Chris Jago on drums; and former BJH sideman Colin Browne on keyboards and vocals.
 The first show was at the Colmar Wine Festival in August 2002.
 In October and November of that year, they undertook their first European Tour.
 More tours and festivals followed in 2003.

 In January 2004, the band performed at the 'Art on Ice' spectacular at the Zurich Hallenstadion with Roger Hodgson, John Helliwell and Bob Siebenberg of Supertramp, Justin Hayward of The Moody Blues and Jeremy Spencer of Fleetwood Mac.
 Upon returning to the UK, Mel Pritchard died from a suspected heart attack.

 In January 2005, BJHFLH toured with Asia featuring John Payne as support, returning the favour on four UK shows in March of the same year.
 In 2006, they undertook the Classic Meets Rock Symphonic Barclay Tour with the 25-piece Prague Philharmonic Orchestra.
 In July 2007, they toured the UK.
 Les Holroyd and Michael Byron-Hehir also worked on Alan Simon's Excalibur II album, Les Holroyd joining the stage show in 2010.
 Holroyd also performed in the live show of Simon's Anne de Bretagne.
 In 2011, Holroyd joined the Rock Meets Classic Tour along with Ian Gillan, Lou Gramm, Dan McCafferty with The Bohemian Symphony Orchestra, performing four BJH songs: "Hymn", "Mockingbird", "Ring Of Changes", and "Life Is For Living".
 Still touring Europe, the band introduced an acoustic spot into the set, showcasing their vocal harmonies with songs like "Poor Boy Blues", "Friend of Mine", and "Crazy City".
 They recorded their 2012 winter tour.

 External works

 The band released a single "Breathless"/"When the City Sleeps" under the pseudonym of "Bombadil" in 1972.
 "Breathless", an instrumental, was credited to "Terry Bull" (actually John Lees).
 The B side "When the City Sleeps" was credited to "Lester Forest" (actually Woolly Wolstenholme), who also played every instrument and sang.
-This obscure track made an appearance on the soundtrack of the 2007 series Life on Mars, although it was not featured on the CD release.
+This obscure track made an appearance on the soundtrack of the 2007 series Life on Mars, although it was not on the CD release.